Carter Camp

-Carter Camp (August 18, 1941, Pawnee, Oklahoma – December 27, 2013, White Eagle, Oklahoma) (Ponca) was an American Indian Movement activist.
+Carter Camp (August 18, 1941, Pawnee, Oklahoma – December 27, 2013, White Eagle, Oklahoma) (Ponca Tribe of Oklahoma) was an American Indian Movement activist.
 Camp played a leading role in the 1972 Trail of Broken Treaties that traveled to Washington, DC, where protesters took over the Department of Interior building.
 Camp was also one of the organizers of the 1973 Wounded Knee occupation on the Pine Ridge Indian Reservation in South Dakota, to highlight the Lakota desire for sovereignty.

 In his later years Camp opposed the construction of the Keystone Pipeline, an oil pipeline proposed from the Western Canadian Sedimentary Basin in Alberta to refineries in Illinois and Texas.

 Life

 Carter Augustus Camp was born to Woodrow Camp and Jewell McDonald in Pawnee, Oklahoma, on August 18, 1941, the third of six children of the Ponca family.
 His brothers Craig Camp, Dwain Camp, and Cordell Camp and sister Casey Camp-Horinek survived him.
 His sister Darlena Overland preceded him in death.
 His father Woodrow Camp was a union activist.

 Camp was sent away to Indian boarding school, under Federal policy intended to "Christianize" Native American children in those years.
 He graduated in 1959 from the Haskell Institute, now known as Haskell Indian Nations University, in Lawrence, Kansas.

 According to his sister Casey Camp-Horinkek, in 1960–1963 Carter served as a corporal in the U.S. Army, stationed in Berlin.
 He lived in Los Angeles after his discharge, working as an electrician in a factory and serving as shop steward for the union.

 He married Linda Carson.
 They had several children together: Kenny, Jeremy, Victorio, Mazhonaposhe, Ahmbaska, and Augustus.

 Becoming politically active, Camp joined the American Indian Movement when it was founded in 1968.
 He organized the first AIM chapters in Kansas and Oklahoma.

 With AIM, he helped lead the 1972 Trail of Broken Treaties protest, which led a caravan from the West Coast across the country to Washington, D.C..
 During the caravan, Hank Adams wrote the Twenty Points document, which had demands for the federal government.
 After the caravan reached the capital, activists occupied the Bureau of Indian Affairs national headquarters building.
 They presented the Twenty Points document to top BIA officials.